darshanpandhi/darshanpandhi.github.io/README.md

 ## Instructions

+There is no doubt that distributed version control systems are superior than their centralized counterparts.
+There is no repository locking allowing multiple developers to collaborate in real time.
+Besides, in the event of an unprecedented failure, the peer transfer system saves the day as opposed to a central server.

+> However, according to Etter, the primary reason techncial writers should use a distributed file sharing system is because developers prefer them.
+This will encourage contributions as potential contributors now know that you prefer modern tools.

+Therefore, we use GitHub as follows.

 ### Steps to create a new GitHub Repository

-1. Sign In / Open your GitHub Repositiory
+1. Sign In / Open your GitHub Repository
 2. Click on **New / Create Repository** to create a new repository
-3. Name this new repositiory as _yourGitHubUsername_.github.io
+3. Name this new repository as _yourGitHubUsername_.github.io
 4. Set it up as a **Public** Repository.
 5. Check **Add a README file** to allow GitHub to automatically create a README file for you (like the one you are reading right now)
 6. Click **Create repository**

+> Etter strongly feels that using a lightweight markup like Markdown is te best way forward.
+Not only is the work then relatively easy to comprehend but also is usually short in length and requires much less time and effort to maintain.
+Furthermore, using something like Microsoft Word instead, goes directly against the unsaid rule of constantly updating the single source of truth.
+And we haven't even talked about the free (Markdown) vs paid (Word) aspect here.

+That is why we format our resume should be formatted in [Markdown](https://commonmark.org/help/).

 ### Steps to upload your Resume to this new Repository

-**Reminder:** Your resume should be formatted in [Markdown](https://commonmark.org/help/).

 1. Click **Add file** within your new repository.
 2. Select **Upload files** from the dropdown box.
-3. Rename your Markdown formatted Resume file as index.md.
+3. Rename your Markdown-formatted Resume file as index.md.
 4. Drag this index.md file into your repository.
 5. Enter a commit message.